Fiction » Fantasy »

 Zaeden feigned a hurt expression.
 "You just met me yesterday, don't tell me you've forgotten already."

-"You're Kole's friend..." she said, he detected a hint of bitterness in her voice.
+"You're Kole's friend..." she said.
+He detected a hint of bitterness in her voice.

 "Zaeden," he introduced himself, stepping forward and extending his hand.
 Her head dipped to look at it, and her hand twitched at her side.